-Under Davis' watch in 2007, senior defensive end Wallace Gilberry put together one of the finest seasons in Alabama history.
-Gilberry earned first team All-SEC status, leading the league in tackles for loss (27) and finishing second in sacks (10).
+Under Davis’ watch in 2007, Gilberry, a senior defensive end, put together one of the finest seasons in Alabama history.
+He earned first team All-SEC status, leading the league in tackles for loss (27) and finishing second in sacks (10).

 Davis spent the 2006 season as an assistant defensive line coach and assistant strength and conditioning coach with the Miami Dolphins under Saban.

 He has a deep history in Southeastern Conference football.
 Prior to his stint with the Dolphins, Davis spent four years (2002-05) as an assistant strength and conditioning coach at LSU under Saban and current Tigers’ head coach Les Miles.

 A former All-SEC defensive lineman for LSU in the early 1990s, Davis joined the LSU strength and conditioning staff as assistant coordinator in June of 2002.
 He joined the LSU staff after a stint at North Shore High School in Galena Park, Texas, where he served as an assistant football coach from 1997-2002.